The Bankrate promise

 Homeowners are seeing the benefits of lower electricity bills and cleaner air by adding UV lights to their HVAC systems.
 New bulbs for these types of lamps start at around $100 per bulb and generally need to be replaced each year.
 “For new parts and installation, you could see a total cost of up to $1,500,” says Fisher.
 “This seems expensive but will ultimately save you money on monthly bills and help keep your family healthier, especially if you live in an area with poor air quality.”

-Tips for saving on HVAC replacement
+Tips for saving on HVAC installation

-Find the right size for your home
+Find the right HVAC size for your home

 “Research the different options and talk to the HVAC pros about what might work best for your home based on its size, age and layout,” says Fisher.
 “Some systems will be more challenging to install in multi-level homes or homes without existing ductwork, so consider what makes sense for your space.”